RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

 - v-for="(item, key, index) in array" :key="item"

 - combination of iteration and conditional:

   - v-for and v-if combined to only display items meeting the condition while looping the array/object

+- Computed Properties:
+  - will actualize the variables from the DOM inputs
+  - v-model=" var " --> to connect with reactive data from inputs --> two-way-binding!

+7. Slots:

+- are being used to embed content within its other components
+- <slot /> is a "placeholder"

+8. Props

+- define the prop in the script
+  - defineProps({ propName: {type:string, required:true }})